 Induphotos - Shutterstock All rights reserved.
 Used with permission

-Today the Orochi people are nearly extinct, and their population continues to shrink.
+Today their population continues to shrink.
 Their language is dying out; it is not a written language.
-The remaining Orochi people have no choice but to become like the majority people around them.
-In Russia, they become Russian and in Ukraine, they must become more like the Ukrainians.
+The remaining Orochi people have no choice but to adjust to their new culture.
+They also must adjust to a war between Russia and Ukraine that affects everyone in that country.

-Pray for the Lord to shower His abundant mercy on the Orochi people who live in Ukraine.
+Pray for the Lord to direct the Orochi people in the path he has for them.

 Pray for the spiritual lives of the Orochi people to become fruitful as they follow Christ.